paulBooz/flower/baselines/baseline_template/README.md

 ## Running the Experiments
 Firstly, ensure that the dataset is located at `dataset/dataset.csv`.
 If you want to run the experiments with your own data, place your dataset in this path.
-Preprocessing of the dataset is done via `dataset_preparation.py`.
-Modify the latter module if want to add custom preprocessing.
+The dataset is preprocessed using `dataset_preparation.py`, which you can modify if you wish to add custom preprocessing steps.
 To run StatAvg with TON IoT baseline, ensure you have activated your Poetry environment (execute `poetry shell` from this directory), then:

 ```bash